KxSystems/docs/docs/basics/control.md

 Two arguments are evaluated: `x` and either `y` or `z`.

 [Vector Conditional](../ref/vector-conditional.md) does something similar for lists of arguments, but evaluates all three arguments.
+It should be used in [qSQL queries](qsql.md), which do not support Cond.

 ## Explicit return